 Since I live near Port Canaveral, it was easy to arrange for a ride to and from the port – parking is getting more and more expensive.
 This alleviated the need to walk from the parking structure to the terminal, with a carry-on.
 I didn’t check any luggage.
 Embarkation from drop-off point to boarding the ship was quick and efficient.
 I arrived near 2pm and found little to no crowds.
 The welcome aboard crew was very helpful in directing guests to their staterooms.

 I am happy to report that my first impression upon boarding the Majesty of the Seas was that this 25-year old ship looked good.
 Because it was a Sunday – Thursday cruise, the demographics were a little different than a typical Friday – Sunday weekend getaway cruise; less kids and slightly older passengers.

 Unfortunately, our corridor’s room attendant didn’t begin his shift until 3pm.
 Plus, with a seemingly new luggage delivery system, everyone else’s luggage sat at the end of the corridor stacked on the trolleys until their room attendant clocked in to begin to sort through it all.
 Their luggage arrived just after sailaway, so not too bad.
 I only had a carry-on so the delay didn’t affect me.

 My stateroom was “clean and fresh” and because I’m a Diamond Plus member, there were some toiletries in the bathroom.
 The recent refurbishment added new bedding and flat screen TVs.
-There was little drawer space so I relied on mainly shelves for clothes.
+There was very little drawer space so I relied on mainly shelves for clothes.
 That’s how it is on older ships.
 The biggest issue was using the in-room safe.
 Apparently it’s located on the lowest possible shelf level and to open it meant sitting on the floor and using my phone’s flashlight to see inside.